TOPS Accessibility Features

 There are no permanent washrooms at Bell Manor, though gender-neutral / universal portable restrooms will be installed for our screening events (including one wheelchair accessible washroom).

-At this time, there is no water fountain at Bell Manor Park.
-Therefore attendees are encouraged to bring their own beverages, though bottled water and soda pop will be available for sale at this venue.
+Bell Manor Park now has a water fountain, and attendees are encouraged to bring their own refillable bottles.
+Bubbly water and soda pop will be available for sale at this venue.